worldofmarcus/project-portfolio-5/README.md

 * Product Management - Performance: 75, Accessibility: 100, Best Practises: 100, SEO: 100
 * Blog Management - Performance: 75, Accessibility: 100, Best Practises: 100, SEO: 100

-From a general point of view this are quite good results.
+From a general point of view these are quite good results.
 On all pages the performance is a little bit to low and it is mainly connected to the image sizes.
 I did some compressing on all the images(approx -50% in size) but still the performance result landed around 70-80.
 The decrease in the SEO results are mainly connected to the 'read more' links that is not a optimal description from a SEO point of view.
 In the view all products page the SEO result is affected by the heading elements not being in sequentially-descending order, but this is an active design choice and not a big issue (but I thought it would be proper to highlight it here so that it's clear I'm aware of it).

 <details><summary><b>Lighthouse Home Result</b></summary>